Vicente Boluda to challenge Perez for Real Madrid presidency

 "For this new year, I ask for health, work and happiness for everyone.
 We want the year 2020 to be a year of success and titles for our football and basketball teams.
 We will always keep in mind our motto of never giving up and we will continue working with the same enthusiasm so that Real Madrid continues to be the most loved and admired sporting institution in the world."

-Madrid are two points behind LaLiga leaders Barcelona heading into 2020, while they have reached the last 16 of the Champions League, where they will face Premier League champions Manchester City.
+Madrid is two points behind LaLiga leader Barcelona heading into 2020, while it has reached the last 16 of the Champions League, where they will face Premier League champion Manchester City.